 International Baccalaureate Organization Recognition staff work to ensure that IB students are properly recognized by universities and governments for the unique credentials and qualifications of their IB education.

-Mrs. Elizabeth Elger is the PGIA Director of College Counseling.
-She helps our families navigate the search, application, admission and financial aid, and transition processes.
+Ms. Kara Ebe is the PGIA Director of College Counseling.
+She helps our families navigate the search, application, admission, financial aid, and transition processes.
 Families are given unparalleled support and uncompromising service.
 Juniors and seniors take a College Seminar class, and juniors are enrolled in an SAT/ACT prep class.
 PGIA hosts private college visits, and our students attend local college fairs.

 What colleges say about IB